 Practice

-Write down three moments in your life when you were at your best as a leader — and three when you were not.
-What do the patterns reveal about your values, your triggers, and your growth edges?
+Write down three moments in your life when you were at your best as a leader, and three when you were not.
+What do the patterns reveal about your values, your triggers, and your capacity for growth?

 2. Name Your Non-Negotiables

-What are the three to five values you would refuse to compromise, even under organizational pressure?
+What are the three to five values you would refuse to compromise, even under pressure?
 If you cannot name them quickly and cleanly, that is information.
-Get clear on your values before you need them in a moment of crisis.
+Be sure of your values before you need them and you'll be less likely to compromize them in a moment of crisis

 3. Seek Honest Feedback

 This is harder than it sounds.
 Most leaders are surrounded by people who are hesitant to tell them the full truth.
-Build relationships — inside and outside work — where candid feedback flows.
+Build relationships, inside and outside of your work, where candid feedback flows freely.
 Ask specifically: What is it like to work with me?
 When do I get in my own way?
+Focus on listening without becoming defensive.

 Practice